18F/handbook/_pages/policies/responding-to-public-disclosure-vulnerabilities.md

 * *cloud.gov note:* Response team members need to be on the cloud.gov whitelist for outside-of-business-hours email alerts.
 Each new response team member should tell the cloud.gov Product Lead, Director, or Deputy Director to add their email address to the whitelist.

-The **first responder** monitors reports received from the public via emails to [`tts-vulnerability-reports@gsa.gov`](mailto:tts-vulnerability-reports@gsa.gov) or [through this reporting form](https://docs.google.com/forms/d/e/1FAIpQLSdhr6REOq8QRZ3C2cRWVHWbjcGgdNL8_nVSGY1cBSl1-tfkWA/viewform).
+The **first responder** monitors reports received from HackerOne, as well as the public via emails to [`tts-vulnerability-reports@gsa.gov`](mailto:tts-vulnerability-reports@gsa.gov) and [through this reporting form](https://docs.google.com/forms/d/e/1FAIpQLSdhr6REOq8QRZ3C2cRWVHWbjcGgdNL8_nVSGY1cBSl1-tfkWA/viewform).
 The report is reviewed and the responder categorizes risk according to the potential impact on system **_confidentiality_**, **_integrity_**, or **_availability_**.
 The first responder will then provide a _brief_ overview of the issue in [#vuln-disclosure](https://gsa-tts.slack.com/messages/vuln-disclosure/) and @ (mention) all appropriate personnel.
-At this point, potential impact must be determined quickly to ensure appropriate steps are taken to remediate the reported issue.
+Reports received via HackerOne have been triaged and ranked by HackerOne, however, the first responder is responsible for validating severity ranking and notifying team owners of any affected services.
+Regardless of method of vulnerability submission, potential impact must be determined quickly to ensure appropriate steps are taken to remediate the reported issue.

 Each metric above receives a single score on potential impact from the following list: